-This page is dedicated to the courses I have taught and pedagogical ruminations pertaining to them.
+This page is dedicated to the courses I have taught and other pedagogical ruminations.

 In teaching religious studies courses my primary goal is to foster critical thinking through cross-cultural and multi-sensorial modes of active, collaborative student learning.
 Ultimately, I believe students who critically engage the material and apply it in new contexts develop a greater personal resonance with it and emerge as more thought-provoking writers and effective problem solvers.